galina-p-tuwien/digital_guidelines/README.md

 This results in the template element CELL being applied to *three elements*, **p3**, **massive timber**, and the *reference* between **p3** and **massive timber** simultaneously (see the thick dashed arrows amrked 5 in Fig.UC1.4, and entry 5 in Fig.UC1.9).
 As an aside, when template element CELL is applied to **p2**, which also references **massive timber**, the application will again include **massive timber**.
 The reason for this is that each individual template element application is a separate entry in the application model (compare entries 4 and 5 in Fig.UC1.9).

+What is also of interest in this application are the relationships between the template elements.
+While the containment relationship between SECTION and CELL can be directly mapped to the containment relationship between **wall B** and **p3**, the relationship between LAYER and CELL cannot finds its counterpart yet (see entry 5.2 in Fig.UC1.9).
+This is something that will be added later, once we have handled template element LAYER.

 ![UC4 Defining a Cell](UC4/UCx4_4.png)
 *Fig.UC1.4.
 Applying the CELL template element to two existing elements.*

 So far, we have applied the template elements SECTION and CELL, because the initial model contains elements that could be easily adapted.
 However, to perform the calculations according to ISO 6946, we also need to define layers.
 Since the initial model doesn’t contain any suitable elements, we will, for the first time, generate them.
 The data model in Fig.UC1.1(a) provides us with only two types.
 More suitable for our template is ELEMENT.
 Therefore, we instantiate it twice as **layer 1** and **layer 2**, and generate the necessary relationships, so that **wall** contains both **layer 1** and **layer 2**, while **layer 1** references **p1** and **p3**, and **layer 2** references **p2** and **p4**.
 The reason why, e.g., **layer 1** cannot contain **p1** is that it is already contained in **wall A**, and the data model forbids non-exclusive containment.

+This process is described in entry 7 and its sub-entries in the application model in Fig.UC1.9.
+After generating and connecting the new instances we again annotate them according to the template requirements: for example, **layer 1** as *structure.LAYER*, its attribute **“thermal resistance”** as *R<sub>layer</sub>*, and attribute **“width”** as *d<sub>layer</sub>*.
+We annotate attribute **“height”** with an *X*, or *not in use*, to avoid potential confusion.

 ![UC4 Defining a Layer](UC4/UCx4_5.png)
 *Fig.UC1.5.
 Applying the LAYER template element by creating new elements and attaching them to existing ones.*